kubernetes/perf-tests/clusterloader2/docs/design.md

 A critical part of Cluster Loader is an ability to check whether tests (defined by configs) are satisfying set of Kubernetes performance SLOs.
-Fortunately, for testing a specific functionality, we doesn’t really change the SLO.
+Fortunately, for testing a specific functionality, we don’t really change the SLO.
 We may want to, from time to time, tweak how do we measure existing SLOs or introduce a new one, but it is fine to require changes to the framework to achieve that.